MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/upgrading-to-ad-fs-in-windows-server-sql.md

     ```powershell
     Set-WebApplicationProxyConfiguration -ConnectedServersName WAPServerName1, WAPServerName2
     ```
-3. Check the WAP configuration by running the Get-WebApplicationProxyConfiguration commmandlet.
+3. Check the WAP configuration by running the Get-WebApplicationProxyConfiguration commmand.
 The ConnectedServersName will reflect the server run from the prior command.
     ```powershell
     Get-WebApplicationProxyConfiguration
     ```